11 Best Places in Florida to Visit – A Resident’s List

 seafood served with a twist on many old classics.
 Try their “Putin’ on the Grits” appetizer and “Snapper Destin” for dinner.
 Delicious!

-Destin is high on our family’s list of places in Florida to visit.
+Destin is high on our family’s list of Florida’s top places to visit, particularly when the heat and humidity hit South Florida.

 Food $$$ Hotels $$$